 Procter & Gamble launched Gain in 1969 as a powerful stain-fighting detergent.
 After about a decade in business, Gain introduced their first scented detergent.
 Since then, they’ve become known for their incredibly fresh smelling fragrances.
-Focusing on fragrance has proven to be a smart and lucrative decision as Gain is currently the second best-selling laundry detergent in the US; only behind Tide.
+Focusing on scent has proven to be a smart and lucrative decision as Gain is currently the second best-selling laundry detergent in the US, only behind Tide.

 Although Gain sells the same products as Tide, they don’t compete per se because they serve different customer segments.
 While Tide is popular among households that require extra cleaning power for children’s clothes and smelly workout gear, Gain serves those who value a fresh scent at an affordable price.

-Based on these insights, Gain has expanded their product line and developed unique fragrances to appeal to each market around the world.
+Based on these insights, Gain has expanded its product line and developed unique fragrances to appeal to each market around the world.

-Tide’s reputation is that they are the toughest detergent on stains, however, Gain is also well-known for their strong cleaning power.
+Tide’s reputation is that they are the toughest detergent on stains; however, Gain is also well-known for its reliable cleaning power.

 So how do you know for sure which brand cleans clothes more effectively?

-Well, first of all, “cleaning power” is somewhat subjective and there is no official rating system that you can use to simply compare the strength of each detergent.
+Well, first of all, “cleaning power” is somewhat subjective, and there is no official rating system that you can use to compare the strength of each detergent.

-However, there are several independent companies that have run tests comparing the effectiveness of Tide, Gain and other detergents on dirt and stains.
+However, several independent companies have run tests comparing the effectiveness of Tide, Gain, and other detergents on dirt and stains.

 According to a recent test conducted by Reviewed.com, a website owned by USA Today, Tide out-cleaned a group of 7 other detergents, including Gain, by about 14%.
 Although Tide outperformed Gain, Gain came in 4th beating out Purex, Arm & Hammer, and All.